Dyrloz/follow-you-client/README.md

 # Follow You - Client

-Follow you is a npm package that will allow to generate a random id in a specific format and verify that an id have this format.
+Follow You - Client is a npm package that will allow to generate and verify two different type of ID :

+-   a sessionID
+-   a traceId created from a sessionId

 ## Quality packages :